yjhzls5/reair/README.md

 ./gradlew shadowjar -p main -x test
 ```

 * Create a local text file containing the tables that you want to copy.
-A row in the text file should consist of the DB name and the table name separated by a tab. e.g.
+A row in the text file should consist of the DB name and the table name separated by a period. e.g.

 ```
-my_db1	my_table1
+my_db1.my_table1
-my_db2	my_table2
+my_db2.my_table2
 ```

 * Launch the job using the `hadoop jar` command on the destination, specifying the config file and the list of tables to copy.
 A larger heap for the client may be needed for large batches.